tforgione/colored-2/README.md

 test = ["colored/no-color"]
 ```

-You can use have even finer control by using the `colored::control::should_colorize` methods.
+You can use have even finer control by using the
+`colored::control::set_override` method.

 ## Todo